 Eyebrows bring a face to life and are virtually inseparable from the eyes.
-Even the slightest movement of the muscles can change their position and shape and make us look more angry or amazed.
+Even the slightest movement of the muscles can change their position and eyebrow shape and make us look more angry or amazed.
 And not only that: As studies show, they also play an important role in the recognition of a face.
 Without his eyebrows, Theo Waigel would not be Theo Waigel, or at least it would be much more difficult for us to recognize him.

-It all depends on the shape
+It all depends on the eyebrow shape

-The fact that the eyebrows are not just a few hairs but also play a role in the assessment of a face in terms of its attractiveness is shown, for example, by the study of Dominik K. Feser and Martin Gründl, who used a morphing program to change the shape of the eyebrows in seven women and then had their faces assessed for attractiveness by a total of 357 test subjects aged between 12 and 85 years.
+The fact that the eyebrows are not just a few hairs but also play a role in the assessment of a face in terms of its attractiveness is shown, for example, by the study of Dominik K. Feser and Martin Gründl, who used a morphing program to change the eyebrows shape in seven women and then had their faces assessed for attractiveness by a total of 357 test subjects aged between 12 and 85 years.

-A prominent representative of the second eyebrow variation, also known as the classical form, is Marilyn Monroe.
+A prominent representative of the second eyebrow shape variation, also known as the classical form, is Marilyn Monroe.
 The third variation, which is flatter above the eyes, can be admired for example in Top Model Heidi Klum.